 My work investigating the role of apoptosis in cancer continued after I joined Rutgers University in 1990 as an Assistant Professor, where I showed that the oncogene activation that deregulates cell growth can also activate apoptosis.
 These studies revealed roles for the p53 tumor suppressor in activating apoptosis and suppressing cancer, and for the Bcl-2-related anti-apoptotic proteins in promoting cancer.
 Our work also established that while some Bcl-2 family proteins inhibit apoptosis, other proapoptotic BH3-only members of the Bcl-2 protein family function as tumor suppressors, and that their activity is repressed in cancers.
 This contributed to the novel concept that resisting cell death was one of the ten hallmarks of cancer, and to the pharmaceutical industry developing Bcl-2 inhibitors for cancer therapy.

-I am currently the Deputy Director, Chief Scientific Officer, and Associate Director for Basic Research at the Rutgers Cancer Institute of New Jersey (RCINJ), a Distinguished Professor of Molecular Biology and Biochemistry at Rutgers, and a Member of the Ludwig Princeton Branch.
+I am the Associate Director of the Ludwig Princeton Branch, the Deputy Director, Chief Scientific Officer, and Associate Director for Basic Research at the Rutgers Cancer Institute of New Jersey (RCINJ) and a Distinguished Professor of Molecular Biology and Biochemistry at Rutgers.
 My laboratory at the RCINJ investigates the role of apoptosis, autophagy—in which cells digest their own proteins and organelles to recycle vital nutrients—and metabolism in cancer.

 My laboratory has established that tumor cells activate autophagy to tolerate metabolic stress.
 Autophagy allows tumor cells to recycle intracellular components to support growth and survival during periods of starvation, and prevents the toxic accumulation of damaged proteins and organelles during periods of stress.
 Autophagy is thus a survival mechanism that sustains metabolism and mitigates damage in cancer cells.
 We are now developing approaches to therapeutically block autophagy and thereby impair tumor metabolism to reduce the stress tolerance and survival of cancer cells during cancer therapy.